crainiac/chthonic/README.md

 * Copy the bottom-most URL printed to the console (e.g., `http://127.0.0.1:8888/?token=5dibo` (the actual token will be way longer)).
 * Open your favorite web browser, paste in the URL, and go to it.

-[^1]: Notice that this doesn't issue `bdist_wheel`, in gross defiance of [the official packaging tutorial](https://packaging.python.org/tutorials/packaging-projects/).
+<sup>1</sup>Notice that this doesn't issue `bdist_wheel`, in gross defiance of [the official packaging tutorial](https://packaging.python.org/tutorials/packaging-projects/).
 I've found wheel construction in Vagrant environments to be a bit buggy and, fortunately, unnecessary for my projects.
 If you find the lack of wheels disturbing, then you probably know enough about packaging not to need an environment like this in the first place.